dMatrix

 1. Openpoint your assistant at a matrix you already have; its full context — options, criteria, priorities, scores, rationale — becomes live in the conversation.

 2. Ask for a changetalk through trade-offs, ask questions, draft a recommendation, or have it update the matrix.
-Every change lands back in datrix.
+Every change lands back in dMatrix.

 See it happen live

-keep both windows open side by side and watch your assistant build and manipulate your matrix in real time inside the datrix interface.
+keep both windows open side by side and watch your assistant build and manipulate your matrix in real time inside the dMatrix interface.

 Your AI assistantmatrix in context